Foodies guide to Dusseldorf | Top places for food travellers

 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something.
 Please check out our disclosure policy for more details.

-The German city of Düsseldorf is an international business and financial centre renowned for its fashion and trade fairs.
 Better known for its expensive shopping street, Dusseldorf might not immediately spring to mind when planning a foodie trip in Europe.

 Foodies guide to Dusseldorf